 I. Historic Landmark.
 A structure, site, tree, landscape, or other object that is of historic or cultural significance, as identified through a historic landmark designation process and mapped as such on the City’s inventory of Historic Landmarks.
 Historic Landmarks are regulated by Title 33, Planning and Zoning.

 J. Original Art Mural.
-A hand-produced work of visual art which is tiled or painted by hand directly upon, or affixed directly to an exterior wall of a building or structure.
+A hand-produced work of visual art which is tiled or painted by hand directly upon or affixed directly to an exterior wall of a building or structure.
 Original Art Mural does not include:

-1. mechanically produced or computer generated prints or images, including but not limited to digitally printed vinyl;
+1. mechanically produced or computer-generated prints or images, including but not limited to digitally printed vinyl;

 2. murals containing electrical or mechanical components; or